 - 1 x 225g ( 1 x 7.5 oz ) pack of paneer cut into equal-sized cubes

 - 1 tablespoon olive oil + more for frying

 - ½ teaspoon sea salt divided into two portions

 - ½ teaspoon freshly ground black pepper divided into two portions

 - 4 20cm ( 8 inch ) flour wraps

 - 2 tbsp mango chutney

 - 245 g ( ½ a cup ) of plain natural yoghurt

-- 3 tbsp finely chopped coriander ( cilantro )
+- 3 tablespoon finely chopped coriander ( cilantro )

 - ½ a medium red onion finely sliced